 - Sort it: Go through what you have left after tossing, donating, and putting things in the rooms they belong in.
 Create a pile for laundry soaps, fabric softeners, stain removers, etc. Put all of your empty laundry baskets together & collect the full ones from around the house, so you can decide if you have enough or too many.

 - Assess Your Space: Do you have an overhead shelf or cabinet that can hold your laundry supplies?
 A good space to keep the iron out of the way?
 Use a mason jar to collect change and other pocket finds.
-Place a trash can by the dryer for lint, dryer sheets, and anything that came down in the laundry that you don’t need.
-I have a double washer-dryer system (my husband set it up when the twins were still in diapers, since cloth went extra loads of laundry & he took pity on me), so I keep a trash can by both the washers & the dryers.
+Place a trash can by the dryer for lint, dryer sheets, and anything that came down in the laundry that you don't need.
+I have a double washer-dryer system (set up when the twins were still in diapers since cloth meant a lot of extra loads of laundry), so I keep a trash can by both the washers & the dryers.
 I have a shelving unit between the washers that holds my laundry supplies.
-He is also going to mount a few dryer racks for me, for things that don’t go in the dryer.

 - Create Space to Sort: Invest in a laundry sorting system or designate a basket for each cycle you need.
 Whites, lights, brights, jeans, darks, and delicates are how I separate my laundry.
-For a long time, I gave up on sorting, but Katie from You Brew My Tea lectured me on it, so I gave it another try.
-Really does make things easier & reduced the number of times something ended up in the dryer that shouldn’t be in there.
-Either my husband or my brother are going to build me a shelving unit like this to hold the laundry baskets to making sorting easier & keep them off the basement floor.
+For a long time, I gave up on sorting, but one of my VAs lectured me on it, so I gave it another try.
+Really does make things easier & reduced the number of times something ended up in the dryer that shouldn't be in there.
+My brother built me a shelving unit like this to hold the laundry baskets to making sorting easier & keep them off the basement floor.